VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

-VadCLIP is trained on a single NVIDIA RTX 3090 GPU using PyTorch. we use AdamW\cite{loshchilov2017decoupled} as the optimizer with batch size of 64.
+For network structure, frozen image and text encoders are adopted from pre-trained CLIP (ViT-B/16).
+FFN is a standard layer from Transformer, and ReLU is replaced with GELU.
+For hyper-parameters, we set $\sigma$ in Eq.\ref{con:position} as 1, $\tau$ in Eq.\ref{con:nce} as 0.07, and the context length $l$ as 20.
+For window length in LGT-Adapter, we set it as 64 and 8 on XD-Violence and UCF-Crime, respectively.
+For $\lambda$ in Eq.\ref{eq:loss}, we set it as $1\times 10^{-4}$ and $1\times 10^{-1}$ on XD-Violence and UCF-Crime, respectively.
+For model training, VadCLIP is trained on a single NVIDIA RTX 3090 GPU using PyTorch.
+We use AdamW as the optimizer with batch size of 64.
 On XD-Violence, the learning rate and total epoch are set as $2 \times 10^{-5}$ and 20, respectively, and on UCF-Crime, the learning rate and total epoch are set as $1 \times 10^{-5}$ and 10, respectively.

-\subsection{Comparison with State-of-the-art Methods}
+\subsection{Comparison with State-of-the-Art Methods}

-Our VadCLIP can simultaneously realize coarse-grained and fine-grained WSVAD, therefore we present the performance of VadCLIP and compare it with several state-of-the-art methods on coarse-grained and fine-grained WSVAD tasks. \textit{For the sake of fairness, all comparison methods use the same visual features extracted from CLIP as the proposed VadCLIP.}
+VadCLIP can simultaneously realize coarse-grained and fine-grained WSVAD, therefore we present the performance of VadCLIP and compare it with several state-of-the-art methods on coarse-grained and fine-grained WSVAD tasks.
+For the sake of fairness, \textit{all comparison methods use the same visual features extracted from CLIP as VadCLIP.}

-\subsubsection{Coarse-grained WSVAD Results}
+\subsubsection{Coarse-grained WSVAD Results.}